rustfoundation/safety-critical-rust-consortium/subcommittee/coding-guidelines/initiatives/safety-pamphlet/decoding-safety-critical-code.md

 At this point we **may** indeed have "proven" that unintended behavior of our software is "impossible".

-But what if there is a very rare, undocumented and unknown but in the CPU hardware that is rarely or sporadically triggered?
+But what if there is a very rare, undocumented and unknown bug in the CPU hardware that is rarely or sporadically triggered?
 What if the bug is in the CPU low-level hardware design?
 Or perhaps we just got unlucky and it was a manufacturing defect in that affects only one (our) piece of silicon?
 Or perhaps just a stray [cosmic ray](https://en.wikipedia.org/wiki/Cosmic_ray#Effect_on_electronics) was at the wrong place at the wrong time?

 Although they are "hardware" events, our software may indeed need to handle these types of issues _even if the hardware follows its own hardware-specific "safety-critical" standards!_